iamdtang/itp/public/assignments/dvd-api.md

 ### 4. GET /api/v1/dvds/{id} - A single dvd

 Return a single dvd.
 Related records should be sideloaded under the keys `genres` and `ratings`.
+Use the `$hidden` property on the model to hide certain fields: https://laravel.com/docs/5.1/eloquent-serialization#hiding-attributes-from-json

 ```json
 {